 Top with jalapeños and another layer of cheese, then pop into the oven for 10 to 15 minutes (or until all of the cheese is melted and gooey).
 In a separate pan, warm up your leftover gravy and drizzle it heavily all over the nachos.
 Enjoy!

-Leftover dark meat turkey recipes: cook up a festive Shepherd’s Pie and enjoy with family and friends
+Leftover dark meat turkey recipes: cook up a festive Shepherd’s Pie and enjoy it with family and friends

 A rich, Thanksgiving-inspired dish that can feed the whole family, as well as utilize plenty of leftovers, is this shepherd’s pie.
 Whatever remaining mashed potatoes (normal or sweet) over a bed of stuffing, gravy, and turkey makes the perfect lunch or dinner meal.
 This is also an amazing way to bring your leftovers easily to work, school, or anywhere on the go.